 What you need to know about the Competency Assessment Interview

 Please Note: Due to the COVID-19 pandemic, the in-person competency assessment has been replaced with an on-line competency assessment.
-Internationally educated occupational therapists registered in the SEAS program do not have to be in Canada to complete the on-line competency assessment.
+Internationally educated occupational therapists registered in the Substantial Equivalency Assessment System (SEAS) program do not have to be in Canada to complete the on-line competency assessment.

 The competency assessment interview is a six-hour in-person interview.
 The interviewer will be an occupational therapist trained in the art of conducting structured interviews.
 The CA has two parts.
 The first part will focus on everyday activities and scenarios that you would experience in occupational therapy practice.
 The second part will focus on critical thinking and problem solving skills.
 You can prepare by thinking about these sample questions.
 You will be allowed to do the Competency Assessment interview only after you have: